(eco) mourning / memory / ritual

 So much of the Modernist & post-mod poetics we inherit comes from very palpable discoveries in the 19th Century and what we still feed off: the decipherment of the Rosetta stone, the undeciphered Indus Valley script, power of the Devanagiri, the “omphalos stone,” the discovery of cuneiform Gilgamesh, & Innana/Ishtar ritual hymns, Endueanna.
 And discovery of Libraries as ancient as cities, and of the Chaldeans’ sense that chaos meant “without a library.”
 And the crimes of destruction and ruin of civilization, cultures, art, heritage.
 We also might consider recent decipherments within Mayan codices, and Buddhist practice and visualization that go back 2,500 years , as well entheogen’s hallucinatory and healing practices.
 What are the contemporary discoveries that inflect and infect our poet consciousness?
 Let’s look into that forward and backward motion of poetry and intellectus to create our own “sutras”.
 We will investigate, dream, collaborate, record, meditate with our “cri de coeur”, our broken heart.
 What is our adhesiveness in this precarity?
 What is our science, our spirit?
 How are we contemporary with our time?
 Texts: NEW WEATHERS: Poetics from the Naropa Archive, (editors Waldman and Gomis); On Freedom.
 Maggie Nelson; The Fire Next Time, James Baldwin.

 Triple Aries April 2, 1945.
 Father John fought Nazis in WW 2 in Germany, mother Frances LeFevre Sikelianos Waldman who spent a decade in Greece in the Delphi Ideal community of Greek poet Angelo Sikelianos, was living alone on Macdougal Street, Greenwich Village, NYC, husband at war in Germany, went to husban’s in-laws in New Jersey where grandfather Waldemann was glassblower at Wheatons’s Glass factory, for birth, then back to New York City “bohemian” Village.
-Anne sat on great singer Lead Belly’s knee as baby.
-She grew up with books of poetry, first poetry reading at Izzy Youngs Folklore Center, feel in love with jazz with jazz and progressive politics.
+Anne Waldman sat on great singer Lead Belly’s knee as baby.
+She grew up with books of poetry, first poetry reading at Izzy Youngs Folklore Center, fell in love with jazz and progressive politics.
 Blake, Rimbaud.
 Steve Lacy in her extended family.
 Started writing seriously as teenager with Beat generation and New York School out her door.
 Jonathan Cott her best friend.
 College education of literature, performance, loved Blake, Romantics, Psychology studies, but more engaged with reach of world literatures, oral world epics, litany, chant, trance, shamanism, entheogens.
 Modernists, Gertrude Stein, Mina Loy, Franz Fanon, James Baldwin, open form New American Poetry of Beats and New York School and Black Mountain- O’Hara, Ginsberg, Amiri Baraka, Burroughs, Kyger, Olson, Robert Duncan, Bob Dylan.
 Was a decade’s working founder then Director of The Poetry Project in 1968 at the historic Dutch Reformed St Mark’s Church-the-Bowery home to poets, dancers artists, filmmakers, painters, activists.
 AW has always championed the bringing of poetry as well as protest into public space.
 Co-founded the Jack Kerouac School of Disembodied Poetics program at Naropa Institute in Boulder, Colorado on the spine of the North American continent, with Allen Ginsberg, and with Diane di Prima in advice early years.
 A student of Chogyam Trungpa, Rinpoche, and sawet lama Jadtral, Rinpoche, Waldman is grateful for the wisdom teachings of the Tibetan Buddhist lineages.
 Waldman continues to work during summers as Artistic Director of the Summer Writing Program, and guardian of its Audio/Video Literary Archive.
 She was arrested at Rocky Flats with Daniel Ellsberg and Allen Ginsberg in the 1970s, reading poems that challenged deliveries of plutonium for the manufacturing of pits for nuclear warheads.
 She was part of protests during the Viet Nam War and at the Chicago Seven trail.
 And all the current doings of counter-cultural intervention in subsequent times, Occupy Wall Street.
 She works with the Rizoma collective in Mexico City.
 Author of over 60 volumes of poetry, poetics and anthologies including the 1000 page epic The Iovis Trilogy: Colors in The Mechanism of Concealment (Coffee House Press) which won the Pen Center Literary Prize for Poetry.
 Penguin has published her books over many years, including Trickster Feminism, Manatee/Humanity and Marriage: A Sentence.
 Her album SCIAMACHY was released in 2020 by Fast Speaking Music and the Levy-Gorvy Gallery in NYC, which Patti Smith has called “Exquisitely potent.
 A psychic shield for our times.”
 Recent: an anthology: NEW WEATHERS, Poetics from the Naropa Archive (with Emma Gomis), Nightboat 2023, Bard, Kinetic, Coffee House 2023, forthcoming: Mesopotopia 2024, Penguin.
 New album EKAJATi in the works.
 Opera BLACK LODGE Waldman created the libretto for, with music by composer David T. Little had its premiere at Opera Philadelphia Oct 1 & 2, 2022.
 Works with partner Ed Bowes on movies: Walsung productions, and Archive.
 Forthcoming: Punch In The Gut of A Star (Ed Bowes).

 The Eroded Library / Materiality as Strategy :: April Sheridan